-Galway City Council is committed to working with people with disabilities and their representative groups to facilitate their access to housing, transport and the built environment.
-The Council is a signatory to the Barcelona Declaration which promotes universal access in the public realm, public buildings and services and encourages participation of people with disabilities in the social, economic and cultural life of the city.
-Galway City Council would support the installation of Changing Places facilities (specialised toilet facilities) in the City and particularly in recreational and amenity spaces.
+Barcelona Declaration of 1995, which promotes universal access in the public realm, public buildings and services and encourages participation of people with disabilities in the social, economic and cultural life of the city.

+Galway City Council supports the installation of Changing Places facilities (specialised toilet facilities) in the City and particularly in recreational and amenity spaces.
 In addition, Galway City Council supports and encourages the provision of these facilities in any new building developments where the public have access in large numbers, such as, educational establishments, cultural buildings, health facilities and sport and leisure facilities.

-Ireland ratified the UN Convention on the Rights of People with Disabilities (UNCRPD) in 2018.
-This places an obligation on the Irish state to ensure people with disabilities have equal civil and political, social and economic rights across all sectors.
-Having regarding to obligations under the UNCRPD the Council will work with relevant stakeholders to support the implementation of the UNCRPD at local level.
-The Council will continue to support the development of a high quality, inclusive, accessible and affordable housing, transport. built environment and public realm though the implementation of disability legislation, the building regulations, Universal Design Guidelines and the Galway City Public Realm Strateav.
+The Council will continue to support the development of a high quality, inclusive, accessible and affordable housing, transport, employment, built environment and public realm though the implementation of disability legislation, the building regulations, Universal Design Guidelines and the Galway City Public Realm Strategy.